The Elastic Stack comes with the

-When running multiple tenants of Kibana, and changing the
+When running multiple tenants of Kibana by changing the

 kibana.index in your

-While multi-tenant installations are supported, the recommended approach to securing access to segments of Kibana is to grant users access to specific spaces.
+kibana_user to grant access.
+You must create custom roles that authorize the user for that specific tenant.
+Although multi-tenant installations are supported, the recommended approach to securing access to Kibana segments is to grant users access to specific spaces.